Amazing photo borrowed from Awesomely Luvvie, yet another blogger who had a terrible experience.

 I was going to get into the back story of why I even booked with this ridiculous company, but then I decided it wasn't worth your time to read.
 Short story: It was cheap (so I thought).

 But then you had to pay for a seat assignment (I read somewhere you don't actually have to do this, but their website makes it seem you do).
-And then you had to pay to CARRY ON a bag. $30 to carry on, $45 to check.
+And then you had to pay to CARRY ON a bag. $30 ($50 at the gate if you don't pay ahead, apparently) to carry on, $45 to check.
 I chose carry on.
 And then, after that, there were the taxes and fees and this and that and the other.
 And all of a sudden, two one way flights from LAS to LAX that started at $40 each were $277!
 Needless to say, I was already feeling gypped by Spirit before we even went on our vacation.

-Then, they fucked me over even more - when I went to check in for our flight home from Las Vegas yesterday, there was an innocuous looking window that popped up that said "flight status: canceled."
+Then, they screwed us over even harder - when I went to check in for our flight home from Las Vegas, there was an innocuous looking window that popped up that said "flight status: canceled."

 I called the number on said innocuous window, and of course, got someone in India.
 Now, I have nothing against call centers in India, per say.
 But when this person told me that Spirit would put the amount I had paid towards a new flight, but I would still be responsible for any taxes or fees above the cost of my old flight, I about lost it.